drduh/YubiKey-Guide/README.md

 It is recommended to generate cryptographic keys and configure YubiKey from a secure operating system and using an ephemeral environment ("live image"), such as [Debian](https://www.debian.org/CD/live/), [Tails](https://tails.boum.org/index.en.html), or [OpenBSD](https://www.openbsd.org/) booted from a USB drive.

-Depending on your threat model and/or level of inherent trust in your own system, it may also be a valid option to run the live image within a virtual machine using VirtualBox or VMWare software.
+Depending on your threat model and/or level of inherent trust in your own system, it may also be a valid option to run the live image within a virtual machine using [virt-manager](https://virt-manager.org/), VirtualBox, or VMWare software.

 To use Debian, download the latest image: